2026-05-25 · 9 min read

 | Best fit for customer service | Complex, nuanced support | Broad general support | Long document Q&A | High-volume, cost-sensitive |

 Claude's advantage is not raw benchmark performance alone - it is the combination of a large context window, strong instruction adherence, and conservative safety defaults that make it predictable in production.
 Predictability matters enormously in customer service, where a single inappropriate response can create reputational damage that exceeds the savings generated by automation.
-McKinsey's 2025 State of AI report found that enterprises citing "model reliability" as their top deployment criterion were 2.3 times more likely to scale AI-powered service tools beyond pilot stage compared to those prioritizing cost alone.
-(McKinsey State of AI 2025).
+As noted in the McKinsey State of AI 2025 report, enterprises citing "model reliability" as their top deployment criterion were 2.3 times more likely to scale AI-powered service tools beyond pilot stage compared to those prioritizing cost alone.

 Designing system prompts that produce consistent service quality